-Despite demanding terrain and remoteness, the gas-prone Papua New Guinea (PNG) Papuan basin has a long exploration history.
-The 2008 multi-tcf Antelope gas discovery has demonstrated the prospectivity of the Tertiary Miocene play.
-PNG's domestic hydrocarbon demand is low, and the economic future of the basin is heavily linked to the success of the onstream PNG LNG and proposed Papua LNG projects, which allow gas production to reach more lucrative overseas markets.
-The challenging logistics and complex land ownership situation are two of the key issues confronting explorers.
-This Exploration Basin report provides a detailed analysis of exploration in this basin, including discovery and development costs, location maps and information about licensing and fiscal terms.
+Despite demanding terrain and remoteness, the gas-prone Papua New Guinea (PNG) Papuan Basin has a long exploration history.
+Over 6.1 billion of barrels equivalent have been discovered from the basin, over 80% of which were gas.
+PNG's domestic hydrocarbon demand is low, therefore the economics of exploration in the basin is heavily linked to the success of the onstream PNG LNG, its extension and proposed Papua LNG project.
+This report provides a detailed analysis of exploration in this basin, including discovery and development costs, location maps and information about licensing and fiscal terms.
 We evaluate the yet-to-find volume and value potential.
-This report is accompanied by multiple excel downloads which detail costs, volumes and value.